 Our school aims to be an inclusive school.
 We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
-This means that equality of opportunity must be a reality for our children.
-We make this a reality through the attention that we pay to the different groups of children within our school:
+This means that equality of opportunity must be a reality for our pupils.
+We make this a reality through the attention that we pay to the different groups of pupils within our school:

-- Girls and boys

-- Minority ethnic and faith groups

-- Children who need support to learn English as an additional language

-- Children with special educational needs

-- Able, gifted and talented children

-- Children who are at risk of disaffection or exclusion
+- Girls and boys - Minority ethnic and faith groups - Pupils who need support to learn English as an additional language - Pupils with special educational needs - Able, gifted and talented pupils - Pupils who are at risk of disaffection or exclusion - Lesbian, Gay, bisexual and transgender pupils - Those members of the school who are experiencing homophobic, biphobic or transphobic (HBT) bullying

-3. Inclusion at the Foundation Stage
+3. Inclusion

-We believe that our children matter.
-We give our children every opportunity to achieve their best.
-We do this by taking account of our children's range of life experiences when we are planning for their learning.
+We believe that our pupils matter.
+We give our pupils every opportunity to achieve their best.
+We do this by taking account of our pupil's range of life experiences when we are planning for their learning.

-At the Foundation Stage we set realistic and challenging expectations keyed to the needs of our children, so that most achieve the Early Learning Goals by the end of the stage.
-Some children progress beyond this point.
-We help them to do this by planning to meet the needs of both boys and girls, of children with special educational needs, of children who are more able, of children with disabilities, of children from social and cultural backgrounds, of children from different ethnic groups, and of those from diverse linguistic backgrounds.

-We meet the needs of all our children through:
+At School we set realistic, challenging and achievable expectations keyed to the needs of our pupils.
+Some pupils progress beyond this point.
+We help them to do this by planning to meet the needs of both boys and girls, of pupils with special educational needs, of pupils who are more able, of pupils with disabilities, of pupils from social and cultural backgrounds, of pupils from different ethnic groups, and of those from diverse linguistic backgrounds.
+We meet the needs of all our pupils through:

-- Planning opportunities that build on and extend the children's knowledge, experience and interests, and develop their self-esteem and confidence - Using a variety of teaching strategies that are based on children's learning needs - Providing a wide range of opportunities to motivate and support the children, and to help them to learn effectively - Offering a safe and supportive learning environment, in which the contribution of all children is valued - Employing resources that reflect diversity, and that avoid discrimination and stereotyping - Planning challenging activities for children whose ability and understanding are in advance of their language and communication skills - Monitoring children's progress, providing support (such as speech therapy) as necessary
+- Planning opportunities that build on and extend the pupil's knowledge, experience and interests, and develop their self-esteem and confidence - Using a variety of teaching strategies that are based on pupil's learning needs - Providing a wide range of opportunities to motivate and support the pupils, and to help them to learn effectively - Offering a safe and supportive learning environment, in which the contribution of all pupils is valued - Employing resources that reflect diversity, and that avoid discrimination and stereotyping - Planning challenging activities for pupils whose ability and understanding are in advance of their language and communication skills - Monitoring pupil's progress, providing support (such as speech therapy) as necessary

-The National Curriculum is our starting point for planning a curriculum that meets the specific needs of individuals and groups of children.
-We meet these needs through:
+The National Curriculum is our starting point for planning a curriculum that meets the specific needs of individuals and groups of pupils.
+However, as an independent school we are not bound by the National Curriculum in breadth or depth of knowledge or understanding, We meet these needs through:

-- Setting suitable learning challenges - Responding to children's diverse learning needs - Overcoming potential barriers to learning and assessment for individuals and groups of pupils - Providing other curricular opportunities outside the National Curriculum to meet the needs of individuals or groups of children
+- Setting suitable learning challenges - Responding to pupil's diverse learning needs - Overcoming potential barriers to learning and assessment for individuals and groups of pupils - Providing other curricular opportunities outside the National Curriculum to meet the needs of individuals or groups of pupils